 # Introduction

-**_EasyCoder_** is a high-level English-like scripting language suited for prototyping and rapid testing of ideas.
+**_EasyCoder_** is a high-level English-like domain-specific scripting language (DSL) suited for prototyping and rapid testing of ideas.
 It operates on the command line and a graphics module is under construction.
-This version of the language is written in Python and it acts as a fairly thin wrapper around Python functions, giving fast compilation and good runtime performance for general applications.
+The language is written in Python and it acts as a fairly thin wrapper around standard Python functions, giving fast compilation and good runtime performance for general applications.

 <hr>